SRCF/docs/README.md

 An important step to the second iteration of our documentation was addressing different *types* of information, nicely summarized by [this philosophy](https://diataxis.fr/).
 Accordingly, the `content` folder has subfolders to match the type of content it houses.

 Content is grouped in the sidebar according to its `group` property.
+Sidebar logic also assumes that the urlized folder names directly correspond to group names in `sidebar.yaml` File names of docs files should be the "urlized" versions of their matching text in `sidebar.yaml`.

 ## Credits